dbj-data/DBJ-COMPONENT-SYSTEM/readme.md

 - If using anything from Windows for components do not go above `rpc.h`

 ## The History

+> History matters
   - First came OLE
     - OLE was invented for MS Office integration
   - COM and OLE are two separate "things"
     - COM was also first used just in Office
   - COM 1.0 was released 1993
-    - The period when OOA/OOD/OOP where thought to be the "Final Solution"
+    - The period when OOA/OOD/OOP where considered as be the "Final Solution"
   - COM is based on MSRPC
     - MSRPC is the DEC IPC implementation
     - The very foundation of Windows NT